 Union Training Courses

-Developed for and delivered specifically to union officers, stewards and other representatives, these courses prepare unions to develop relationships and improve skills to better work with federal agencies on matters of bargaining, representation, arbitration and more.
-We often deliver these sessions as part of union meetings or retreats; we know you’re busy so to accommodate your schedule we’ll work after hours and on weekends too!
+With one Executive Order, President Joseph R. Biden created a dramtic shift in the world of federal labor relations, resciding numerous Trump Executive Orders, including those regarding official time, bargaining topics, negotiation timeframes, and union responsibilities to pay for things they never had to pay for before.
+FELTG training will help you understand what these changes mean to you.
+These courses were created for union officers, stewards and other representatives, with the goal of helping union officials to develop relationships and improve skills to better work with federal agencies on matters of bargaining, representation, arbitration and more.
+We often deliver these sessions as part of union meetings or retreats; we know you’re busy, so to accommodate your schedule, we’ll work after hours and on weekends too!

 UN-1: Federal Labor Unions: Nuts & Bolts (1 day)

-Course Topics: An overview of the Federal Service Labor-Management Relations Statute; fundamental employee, union, and management rights; Weingarten meetings and a bargaining unit employee’s right to be represented by the union in certain meetings.
+Course Topics: An overview of the Federal Service Labor-Management Relations Statute; the Federal Labor Relations Authority (FLRA); fundamental employee, union, and management rights; Weingarten meetings; formal discussions; a bargaining unit employee’s right to be represented by the union in certain meetings.

 UN-2: Handling Grievances & Arbitration (1 day)